karlhulme/sengi/readme.md

 * **roleTypes** - An array of Sengi role types.

+* **enumTypes** - An array of Sengi field types that will be appended to the core enum types provided by Jsonotron.

-* **fieldTypes** - An array of Sengi field types that will be appended to the built-in field types.
+* **schemaTypes** - An array of Sengi field types that will be appended to the core schema types provided Jsonotron.

 * **formatValidators** - An array of format validators that will be appended to the built-in format validators.